OlivierLD/raspberry-coffee/Bluetooth/README.md

 ![Wiring](./Arduino.HC-05_bb.png)

-Upload the following code on the Arduino:
+Upload the following code on the Arduino (available in `src/main/arduino/bluetooth.101`):
 ```c
 /*
  * Use the LED_BUILTIN,